muxup/muxup-site/pages/2024q4/rootless-cross-architecture-debootstrap.md

 ## Limitations

+* See the **warning** near the top of this article about correctness issues I've encountered in some cases.
-As the file permissions info stored in `fakeroot.env` is keyed by the inode, you may lose important permissions information if you copy the rootfs.
+* As the file permissions info stored in `fakeroot.env` is keyed by the inode, you may lose important permissions information if you copy the rootfs.
 You should instead `tar` it under `fakeroot`, and if extracting in an unprivileged environment again then untar it under `fakeroot`, creating a new `fakeroot.env`.

-The use of `unshare` requires that unpriveleged user namespace support is enabled.
+* The use of `unshare` requires that unprivileged user namespace support is enabled.
 I believe this is the case in all common distributions by now, but please check your distro's guidance if not.